EricTheHoff/responsive_layout/README.md

 Will also be implementing a database for persistent storage.
 Still unsure if I'm going to use a relationship database like PSQL.
 May look into MongoDB just for extra experience.

 May look into using @apply feature from Tailwind for easier usability.
 Not sure how much I like it since it almost feels counterintuitive to Tailwind's advantages.
 Will look more into this.

+App is early enough that I can look into transferring this over from JavaScript to TypeScript.